 Before you start cleaning your concrete floor, it’s always a good idea to come up with a plan of action.
-First, examine the status of your floor to find out how often do you need to clean to clean it.
+First, examine the current condition of your floor and find out how often it needs cleaning.
 Do people use the concrete floor occasionally or frequently throughout the day?
 How much foot traffic does it get?

-Second, you have to identify what cleaning agents and equipment do you need to do the job.
-Is the floor area small enough that you can manage with a mop and a bucket?
-Or is it large enough that you need to bring in an automatic floor scrubber?
+Second, identify the cleaning agents and equipment you will need to do the job.
+Is the floor area small enough to manage with a mop and a bucket?
+Or is it large enough to require the use of an automatic floor scrubber?

-Use the right tools and products to clean your polished concrete floor
+2. Use the right tools and cleaning agents for your polished concrete floor.

 It’s not enough that you have a maintenance schedule in place.
 You also have to have the correct tools and cleaning products to get the job done.